goss-org/goss/docs/manual.md

 * command - add new command
 * dns - add new dns
 * process - add new process name
+* kernel-param - add new kernel-param
+* mount - add new mount
 * goss - add new goss file, it will be imported from this one